robenkleene/design-references/photoshop/photoshop.md

 To delete all swatches, just go to the "Preset Manager" and delete all from there.

-## Removing Large Objects

-1. Select with the polygonal lasso
-2. Use "Edit" -> "Fill...", with `Contents: Content-Aware`

 ## Splitting Images

 Splitting is a very useful feature to have simultaneous zoomed out and zoomed in view of one image.
 To split an image: